the Alice project

 Of the 20 most common occupations in Michigan in 2022, 75% paid less than $20 per hour.
 Most of these jobs saw an increase in the median wage, but the increases could not keep up with inflation, so a substantial percentage of these workers still lived below the ALICE threshold.
 For example, the median wage for fast food workers increased by 23% from 2019 to $13.00 per hour in 2022, but 49% of these workers still lived below the ALICE threshold.

-With Temporary pandemic assistance Expiring, households below the alice threshold Have Fewer Options To Find Help.
+With Temporary pandemic assistance Expiring, households below the alice threshold Have Fewer Options for Help.

 In Michigan, a family of four with two parents working full time in two of the most common occupations were only just able to afford the Household Survival Budget in 2021 when including the expanded Child Tax Credit, the Child and Dependent Care Tax Credits, and the Economic Impact Payments.
 However, the expiration of these pandemic-era expansions means that the same family in 2022 was eligible for $15,000 less in federal tax credits and payments than they were in 2021.